Amarjit-ph/CodeDepot/docs/React1.md

 sidebar_label: Introduction
 ---

-[React Developer Roadmap](https://roadmap.sh/react) - Everything that is there to learn about React and the ecosystem in 2021.
+Everything that is there to learn about React and the ecosystem in 2021 [React Developer Roadmap](https://roadmap.sh/react)

 React is a JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications, as it is optimal for fetching rapidly changing data that needs to be recorded.